kaliop-uk/ezmigrationbundle/Resources/doc/DSL/README.md

 use a command-line switch.

+## Notes on field types

-## Importing binary files
+### Importing binary files

-To import binary files like images into attributes (ezimage, ezbinaryfile fields) the attribute needs to be defined as a complex type to tell the system to handle it differently.

-Below is a snippet of how a simple/primitive field type is defined in a content creation Yaml definition:
+Below is an example snippet for creation/update of a content with a field of type ezimage:

     attributes:
-        - title: 'Example title'

-To define a complex attribute we need to indicate the type of the attribute and then provide the required data fields for the attribute.

-Below is an example snippet for ezimage:

-    attributes:
-        - image:
+        image:
-            type: ezimage
             path: /path/to/the/image.jpg
             alt_text: 'Example alt text'

-Images __have__ to be placed in the `MigrationVersions/images` folder.
+A simplified form, which does not allow for setting the 'alt' attribute, is:

+    attributes:
+        image: /path/to/the/image.jpg

-Binary files __have__ to be placed in the `MigrationVersions/files` folder.
+The paths to files/images in the definition are either
+* absolute paths, or

-The paths to files/images in the definition are relative paths from the MigrationVersions/images or MigrationVersions/files folders.
+* relative paths from the MigrationVersions/images or MigrationVersions/files folders.

-For example using the path from the snippet above the system would look for the image file in `MigrationVersions/images/path/to/the/image.jpg` in the bundle's directory.
+For example using the path from the snippet above the system would look first for the image file in `MigrationVersions/images/path/to/the/image.jpg` in the bundle's directory, and if no file is found there, look for `/images/path/to/the/image.jpg`

 Please see the `ManageContent.yml` DSL definition file in the `Resources/doc/DSL` folder for more information.